-- 14 Where a child is in care, the Department must allow him or her reasonable contact with: - a. his or her parents, - b. any guardian, - c. where there was a residence order in force with respect to him or her immediately before the care order came into force, the person in whose favour the order was made, and - d. where, immediately before the care order was made, an individual had care of the child under an order made under the exercise of the inherent jurisdiction of the High Court, that individual. - 15 Contact must be reasonably practical, and consistent with the welfare of the child. - The powers to make orders about contact are set out in: Section 33(2), - Sections(4) and (6), refusal - Section (5), making an order when no application has been made to the Court, - Section (7), imposing conditions. - 17 Subject to any order of the court, it is for the Department to make ntact between ild and family.
+- When a child is in care, the Department must allow him or her reasonable contact with: - a. his or her parents, - b. any guardian, - c. where there was a residence order in force with respect to him or her immediately before the care order came into force, the person in whose favour the order was made, and - d. where, immediately before the care order was made, an individual had care of the child under an order made under the exercise of the inherent jurisdiction of the High Court, that individual. - 14 Contact must be reasonably practical, and consistent with the welfare of the child. - The powers to make orders about contact are set out in: section 33(2), - sections(4) and (6), refusal - section (5), making an order when no application has been made to the Court, - section (7), imposing conditions. - 16 Subject to any order of the court, it is for the Department to make decisions about contact arrangements when the child is in care.

-'PA 2001 ragraph 1(3)) hedule 2
+PA 2001

+ragraph 1(5),

+nedule 2

+ragraph 1(3)